jaredmo/glar/readme.md

 		 a.
 Journal lines with blank user
 		 b.
 Journal lines with blank account
 		 c.
 Journals that do not net to 0
 		 d.
-Journal lines with an invalid effective date
+Journal lines with a negative debit or credit amount
 		 e.
-Journal lines with an effective date outside test period
+Journal lines with a blank effective date
 		 f.
-Journal lines with a negative debit or credit amount
+Journal lines with a blank posted date
 		 g.
-Journal lines with a blank posted date
+Journal lines with blank entry description
 		 h.
-Journal lines with blank entry description
+Journal lines with an effective date outside test period
 		 i.
 Percent of COA without activity
 	4. Journal Analytics
 		 a.
 Journal lines posted on weekends or holidays